GlenJulius/Photography-website/README.md

-# 📸 Jane Miller Photography
+# 📸 Glen Julius Photography

 Welcome to the official repository for **Glen JuliusPhotography** — a creative space to showcase the work, style, and philosophy of Seattle-based portrait and lifestyle photographer, Glen Julius.